markleeds2/cleaning_data/README.md

 ## STEPS FOR CREATING AND CHECKING THE LONG FORM SUMMARY FILE: "tidy_data.txt"

 * Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a directory on your local drive, say
   "~/coursera/gcd_course/class_proj" in Linux or the analogous directory in Windows.
-This will resulting in a directory called "UCI HAR DataSet" being created in class_proj.
+This will result in a directory called "UCI HAR DataSet" being created in the "class_proj" directory.

-* Rename the created directory to "UCI_HAR_Dataset" so that the lack of underscores in the original directory do not cause any problems.
+* Rename the created directory to "UCI_HAR_Dataset" so that the lack of underscores in the original directory does not cause any problems.

 * Place the R code file "run_analysis.R" into "~/coursera/gcd_course/class_proj".